 Planning a trip to Thailand for the first time?
 We have visited the country thrice and have a few tips to share for first time visitors.
 This post on 7 travel tips for Thailand aims to help you know the dos and donts so that you have a smooth and hassle free vacation!

 As always, this post is not sponsored in any way and everything that is written comes from our honest experiences.

 Thailand is one of the most popular tourist destinations in the world.
 Filled with beautiful islands, charming hill towns, delicious food, friendly locals and an unending energy which will exhilarate you and win you over.
 Being the major getaway to South-east Asia, it is inevitable that some of your travel plans may involve routes via Thailand.
 But the country deserves at least one proper visit from any traveler.
 We have visited THAILAND thrice now (!!!) and still can’t get enough of it.
 We wrote these travel tips for Thailand to share our experiences and mistakes.

 Visiting a new place and experiencing a different culture is the adrenaline that drives travelers.
 But the new and the unknown bring with them a lot of questions.
 Before our first visit, we made the mistake of planning inadequately and did not have much information about a lot of things.
 Being Indians, we thought we did not need any travel tips for Thailand.
 Big mistake!
 Now after three visits to the country, we can certainly dish out a few things that every first time traveler to Thailand must know before their trip.
 These tips are not going to give you information on where to stay and what to visit.
-Rather, these are practical and cultural pointers to help make your holiday smoother.
-So without any further ado, let’s get down to it.
+Rather, these are practical and cultural pointers to keep in mind.

 7 TRAVEL TIPS FOR THAILAND